Bantu peoples of South Africa: King Shaka's philosophy

-King Shaka is well known for the many military, social, cultural and political reforms he used to create his highly organised and centralised Zulu state.
-The most important of these were the transformation of the army, thanks to innovative tactics and weapons he conceived, and a showdown with the spiritual leadership, limiting the power of traditional healers, and effectively ensuring the subservience of the Zulu church to the state.
-King Shaka integrated defeated Zulu-speaking tribes into the newly formed Zulu ethnic group, on a basis of full equality, with promotions in the army and civil service being a matter of merit rather than circumstance of birth.
+King Shaka is known for the military, social, cultural and political reforms through which he created the highly organised and centralised Zulu state.
+The most important were the transformation of the army, through innovative tactics and weapons; and a reordering of spiritual authority that limited the power of traditional healers and ensured the subservience of the religious specialists to the state.
+Shaka integrated defeated Zulu-speaking groups into the newly formed Zulu ethnic group on a basis of full equality, with promotion in the army and civil service based on merit rather than birth.

 Black Consciousness Movement

-An anti-Apartheid movement that emerged in South Africa in the mid-1960s.
-BCM attacked what they saw as traditional white values, especially the "condescending" values of white people of liberal opinion and emphasised the rejection of white monopoly on truth as a central tenet of their movement.
-The BCM's policy of perpetually challenging the dialectic of Apartheid South Africa as a means of transforming Black thought into rejecting prevailing opinion or mythology to attain a larger comprehension brought it into direct conflict with the full force of the security apparatus of the Apartheid regime.
+The Black Consciousness Movement (BCM) was an anti-apartheid movement that emerged in the mid-1960s.
+It attacked what it saw as the condescending values of white liberalism and rejected the white monopoly on truth as a central tenet.
+By perpetually challenging the dialectic of apartheid society, the BCM sought to transform Black thought, rejecting prevailing mythology in order to attain a larger comprehension; this brought it into direct conflict with the security apparatus of the apartheid regime.

 Ubuntu philosophy

-A concept that began to be popularised in the 1950s and became propagated by political thinkers specifically in Southern Africa during the 1960s.
-Ubuntu asserts that society, not a transcendent being, gives human beings their humanity.
-An "extroverted communities" aspect is the most visible part of this ideology.
-There is sincere warmth with which people treat both strangers and members of the community.
-This overt display of warmth is not merely aesthetic but enables formation of spontaneous communities.
-The resultant collaborative work within these spontaneous communities transcends the aesthetic and gives functional significance to the value of warmth.
-It is also implied that Ubuntu is in the ideal of that everyone has different skills and strengths; people are not isolated, and through mutual support they can help each other to complete themselves.
+Ubuntu is a concept popularised from the 1950s and propagated by political thinkers in southern Africa during the 1960s.
+It asserts that society, not a transcendent being, gives human beings their humanity.
+Its most visible aspect is the warmth with which people treat both strangers and community members, enabling the formation of spontaneous communities; the collaborative work within these communities gives functional significance to this value.
+Ubuntu also implies that people are not isolated, and that through mutual support they can help one another to realise their strengths.

 Notable people

-Notable Black people of South Africa include contributors, scholars and professionals from a range of diverse and broad fields, also those who are laureates of national and international recognition and certain individuals from South African monarchs.

-The list of notable Black South Africans includes a diverse range of individuals who have made significant contributions in various fields, including academia, politics, sports, and the arts.
-Here are some examples of notable Black South Africans who have achieved recognition nationally and internationally: